Senior-S/EditorHelper/docs/docs/Environment Features/roads.md

 ## Undo/redo

 You can use **CTRL + Z** to undo a change and **CTRL + X** to redo a change.

+## Multiple nodes selection

+By using the middle click you can select multiple nodes at the same time to rotate or move them all at the same time.